Diaper: Disposable

 A disposable diaper may also include an inner fabric designed to hold moisture against the skin for a brief period before absorption to alert a toilet training or bedwetting user that they have urinated.
+Some brands also have a quick absorption layer that pulls urine and soft stool away from the baby's skin, which is helpful to parents, especially after they have put their little one to bed so they don't have to be changed in the middle of the night.
 Most materials in the diaper are held together with the use of a hot-melt adhesive, which is applied in spray form or multi lines, an elastic hot melt is also used to help with pad integrity when the diaper is wet.

 Some disposable diapers include fragrance, lotions or essential oils in order to help mask the smell of a soiled diaper, or to protect the skin.
 Care of disposable diapers is minimal, and primarily consists of keeping them in a dry place before use, with proper disposal in a garbage receptacle upon soiling.
 Stool is supposed to be deposited in the toilet, but is generally put in the garbage with the rest of the diaper.

 Buying the right size of disposable diaper can be a little difficult for first time parents since different brands tend to have different sizing standards.
 Baby diaper sizes in general are based on the child's weight (kg or lbs) and not determined by age like in clothing or shoes.

 Common disposable baby diaper brands in the US include Huggies, Pampers, and Luvs.